aspectran/aspectran.github.io/_posts/en/2025-10-02-fixing-hibernate-classcastexception-aspectran.md

   - Hibernate
   - JPA
   - ClassLoader
-published: true
+published: false
 ---

 ## The Problem

-While upgrading the [Aspectran PetClinic Demo](https://github.com/aspectran/petclinic) from Hibernate 7.0.0.Final to 7.1.2.Final, we encountered this error:
+While upgrading the [Aspectran PetClinic Demo](https://github.com/aspectran/petclinic) from Hibernate 7.0.9.Final to 7.1.2.Final, we encountered this error:

 ```
 java.lang.ClassCastException: class app.petclinic.owner.Owner cannot be cast to